Brittle code that crashes on missing keys

 Command-Line First

-Every tool works from the command line, making them perfect for shell scripts and data pipelines:
+Every tool works from the command line:

 # Check if any user is an admin